-I moved to Wilburton about twelve years ago having worked in advertising in London for 30 years and spend most of my time now renovating our 15th Century house.
+I moved to Wilburton about 16 years ago having worked in advertising in London for 30 years and spend most of my time now renovating our 15th Century house.
 I am married with three grown up boys who have all now moved away from home.
 We love living in the village and since being here have been involved with the Youth Club, Toddler Group, Theatre Group, Fireworks and Beer Festival.
-I am a Foundation Governor appointed by the diocese and have been involved with the school for about 10 years.
+I am a Foundation Governor appointed by the diocese and have been involved with the school for about 15 years.
 I originally became a governor to help support the church school and the village community.
-I am one of the governors responsible for Outcomes and sit on the Standards Committee.
+I have been Chair for the last 5 years and sit on the Standards Committee.

 I have lived in Wilburton for over 21 years and am married with twin sons attending Wilburton Primary.
 I have worked in Computing and Management as both an Executive & Non-Executive Director with 32 years’ experience in digital interactive TV, consumer electronics and automated teller machine markets.
 Experienced at managing and growing teams under changing and challenging circumstances.
 Experienced at developing new business domestically and internationally along with responsibility for P&L. Degree qualified with a BSc in Computing Science and an MBA.
 Award winning wildlife photographer. www.richardnicollphotography.co.uk

 Angie Sykes (Staff Governor)

 I am the staff governor at Wilburton and am proud to have worked at the school since 2013.
 I currently teach in Squirrels class (Year 1 and 2) and am also English lead and deputy head.
 I have been teaching for 20 years and my background is in History and English.
 I believe strongly in the importance of reading and vocabulary so I am thrilled by our new library which is situated at the heart of the school.
 I am also looking forward to the upcoming plans that will further enhance our children’s learning experience.